-Students considering pursuing graduate study in art history or related fields at UIUC or elsewhere are warmly encouraged to consult with their Advisor or the Director of Undergraduate Studies no later than junior year.
-They will be glad to answer questions about the nature and purpose of graduate study, help you plan your application campaign, and advise you on the materials needed.
-Students who would like to begin graduate school the fall semester following their graduation will typically need to apply for admission in the fall term of their senior year.
+Students considering pursuing graduate study in art history or related fields at UIUC or elsewhere are warmly encouraged to consult with their Advisor or the Faculty Undergraduate Advisor no later than junior year.
+They will be glad to answer questions about the nature and purpose of graduate study, help you plan your applications, and advise you on the materials needed.
+It is recommended that students take at least one year off between completing their undergraduate degree and beginning a graduate program, but note that students who wish to begin graduate school the fall semester following their graduation will typically need to apply for admission in the fall term of their senior year.

-WORKSHEET FOR BA IN ART HISTORY

-(for students entering UIUC in fall 2019 or afterwards)
+WORKSHEET FOR BA IN ART HISTORY (for students entering UIUC in fall 2019 or afterwards)

-- 1. ARTH 110 (3 credits): - 2.
-6 courses at the 200-400 level (18 credits): , ,

-3. Two art history seminars (400S, 6 credits): , ,

-Included in the 8 200-400-level art-history courses above there must be one course treating material from three of the following four geographic areas:

-- a.
-Africa and the Middle East

-- b.
-Asia

-- c.
-The Americas

-- d.
-Europe

-Notes:

-- With an advisor's approval, up to 6 credit hours of courses in the history of architecture or landscape architecture at the 200-400 level may be taken towards the fulfillment of these required hours. - Though students must take a total of 6 courses, some courses may count toward the fulfillment of more than one area and period requirement.
-For instance, a course in 20th century African art could count as a class covering both Africa and the Middle East and material after 1700. - 4.
-One course in studio art, graphic design, or industrial design (3 credits): - 5.
-3 supporting courses in the humanities in LAS (9 credits, must be approved by an advisor):

-Among all courses listed above, there must be twelve hours at the 300- and 400-level in the major (taken on this campus.
-This will include the 2 seminars and two more courses already listed above:

-6. 4th-level language requirement:

-University requirements: 120 total credit hours, including all Gen Ed requirements and 40 hours of upper-division coursework (these hours can be drawn from all elements of the degree).

-Departmental distinction: To be eligible for distinction, a student must earn a high grade-point average and complete at least 4 hours of independent research to write a senior research paper.
+1. ARTH 110 (3 credits): 2.
+6 courses at the 200-400 level (18 credits):,, 3.
+Two art history seminars (ARTH 495, 6 credits):, Included in the 8 200-400-level art-history courses above there must be one course treating material from three of the following four geographic areas: a.
+Africa and the Middle East 4.
+One course in studio art, graphic design, or industrial design (3 credits): 5.
+3 supporting courses in the humanities in LAS (9 credits, must be approved by an advisor): Among all courses listed above, there must be twelve hours at the 300- and 400-level in the major (taken on this campus.
+This will include the 2 seminars and two more courses already listed above: 6.
+4 th -level language requirement: University requirements: 120 total credit hours, including all Gen Ed requirements and 40 hours of upper-division coursework (these hours can be drawn from all elements of the degree).
+Departmental distinction: To be eligible for distinction, a student must earn a high grade-point average and complete at least 4 hours of independent research to write a senior thesis.
 See the undergraduate adviser for details.